strapi/strapi/packages/providers/upload-aws-s3/README.md

 ];
 ```

-If you use dots in your bucket name, the url of the ressource is in directory style (`s3.yourRegion.amazonaws.com/your.bucket.name/image.jpg`) instead of `yourBucketName.s3.yourRegion.amazonaws.com/image.jpg`.
+If you use dots in your bucket name, the url of the resource is in directory style (`s3.yourRegion.amazonaws.com/your.bucket.name/image.jpg`) instead of `yourBucketName.s3.yourRegion.amazonaws.com/image.jpg`.
 Then only add `s3.yourRegion.amazonaws.com` to img-src and media-src directives.

 ## Bucket CORS Configuration